 Similar to the Dipsea Race, runners start their journey through downtown, running up Visitacion Ave before turning right on Mendocino St, then running up a couple of flights of stairs.
-At the top of the stairs, runners turn left on Humboldt Road, and then right on Trinity Road.
-As you crest the hill on Trinity Road, you’ll see the trail head on your left, beginning your journey on the trails of San Bruno Mountain.
+At the top of the stairs, runners turn left on Humboldt Road, then right on Trinity Road, and then left on Kings Road.
+Your legs will get a little break on Kings Road before veering right on to Margaret Ave, then a hard right on to Paul Ave, which dead ends at an unnamed fire road.
+This begins your journey on the trails of San Bruno Mountain!

-Stay on the single track until you come to a wide trail.
-Turn left, and start heading up towards the top of the mountain.
-This trail eventually merges with the “Army Fire Road.”
+Take the fire road all the way to the top of the mountain.
 The toughest part of the race is the beginning, as this is where you’ll find most of your ascent.
-Once you reach the summit via the “Army Fire Road,” you’ll immediately understand why this is an amazing course, as your view left will be the Pacific Ocean, while your view to the right will be the Bay.
+Once you reach the summit via the fire road you’ll immediately understand why this is an amazing course, as your view left will be the Pacific Ocean, while your view to the right will be the Bay.

 When you get to the “Utility Road” at the end of the trail, you’ll turn right.
 When you get to a water tank, take the trail on the left.
 At the bottom of the trail is Golden Aster Ct, which you will run half a block to a stairway.
 Turn right, and go down the stairs to Silverspot Drive.
 Make another right, and run to the bottom of Silverspot Drive, turning left at the crosswalk and running along W. Hill Drive.
 At the crosswalk, turn right on to the Crocker Park Trail, and take this to the ramp that leads to Quarry Road.
 At the top of the ramp, turn left, and hall ass for the next 400 meters to the finish!